Joey-Qi/SAIC/readme.md

 * URL: https://github.com/facebookresearch/dinov2?tab=readme-ov-file

 ## Inference
 We provide inference code in `run_inference_FullFull.py` (from Line 493 - ) for cytopathological images synthesis.
-You should modify the data path (Organize like 'examples') and run the following code.
+You should modify the data path (Organize like `examples`) and run the following code.

 ```bash
 python run_inference_FullFull.py